Akash-925/simple-keylogger-using-python/README.md

-# simple-keylogger-using-python
+## A simple python keylogger

-A basic keylogger which listens to the keyboard and logs the keys typed from it onto a log.txt file.
+ - A basic keylogger which listens to the keyboard and logs the keys typed from it onto a log.txt file.

-I've handled the 'Space', 'Control', 'Shift' and 'Enter' key separately, it can be modified to handle more such keys.
+ - I've handled the 'Space', 'Control', 'Shift' and 'Enter' key separately, it can be modified to handle more such keys.